 Level 5: Advanced/Progressive

-It is important to note that the CMMC 2.0 program, which is the next iteration of the Department’s CMMC cybersecurity model, has replaced the five cybersecurity compliance levels with three levels based on the NIST cybersecurity standards .
+The CMMC 2.0 program, which is the next iteration of the Department’s CMMC cybersecurity model, has streamlined the requirements to three levels based on well-established NIST cybersecurity standards [1][2][3].

 Implementing CMMC is a significant change for DoD contractors and suppliers, but it is a necessary step to improve the overall security posture of the DoD supply chain.